 8. Has CMS suspended the Quality Payment Program and Merit-based Incentive Payment System (MIPS) reporting?

-- For 2020, CMS will be using its Extreme and Uncontrollable Circumstances policy to allow clinicians and groups to submit an application requesting reweighting of one or more Merit-based Incentive Payment System (MIPS) performance categories due to the current COVID-19 public health emergency.
-Individuals and groups must apply to CMS via their HCQIS Access Roles and Profile (HARP) account by December 31, 2020 to be considered for a hardship exemption.
+For 2020, CMS will be using its Extreme and Uncontrollable Circumstances policy to allow clinicians and groups to submit an application requesting reweighting of one or more Merit-based Incentive Payment System (MIPS) performance categories due to the current COVID-19 public health emergency.
+For 2021, individuals and groups may apply to CMS via their HCQIS Access Roles and Profile (HARP) account to be considered for a hardship exemption.

-- CMS acknowledged the role anesthesiologists and their groups have taken as part of the COVID-19 response.
+Similar to 2020, MIPS participants in 2021 can use their contributions in combating COVID-19 via attestation in the Improvement Activities.
+Last year, CMS acknowledged the role anesthesiologists and their groups played as part of the COVID-19 response.
 CMS has provided guidance on which Improvement Activities anesthesiologists and their groups should attest to in order to receive appropriate credit.
-In addition, the Anesthesia Quality Institute (AQI) National Anesthesia Clinical Outcomes Registry (NACOR) is supporting, the COVID-19 Clinical Trials Improvement Activity for performance year 2020.
+In addition, the Anesthesia Quality Institute (AQI) National Anesthesia Clinical Outcomes Registry (NACOR) is supporting, the COVID-19 Clinical Trials Improvement Activity for performance year 2021

 Viewers of this material should review these FAQs with appropriate medical and legal counsel and make their own determinations as to relevance to their particular practice setting and compliance with state and federal laws and regulations.
 The ASA has used its best efforts to provide accurate information.
 However, this material is provided only for informational purposes and does not constitute medical or legal advice.
 This response also should not be construed as representing ASA policy (unless otherwise stated), making clinical recommendations, dictating payment policy, or substituting for the judgment of a physician and consultation with independent legal counsel.